duilee/stat133-fa18/workout1/data/nba2018-dictionary.md

 1. Description: This is the data on NBA player statistics

+2.  number of rows = 477

+3.  number of columns = 38

-2. Main source: www.basketball-reference.com
+4. Main source: www.basketball-reference.com

-3. Sample link for Golden State Warriors data source:
+5. Sample link for Golden State Warriors data source:
     <https://www.basketball-reference.com/teams/GSW/2018.html>

-4. Below is the description of variables in nba2018.csv
+6. Below is the description of variables in nba2018.csv

 -   For any missing values, they represented as 'NA'